-IMPACT introduce adrenaline scenarios and work on fear management, and it can open up your life in unpredictable ways.
-We hear from students who’ve tried new things, like a scary new sport, or managed performance anxiety and passed a crucial exam, or calmly managed an accident situation.
+IMPACT introduces adrenaline scenarios and works on fear management, and it can open up your life in unpredictable ways.
+We hear from students who’ve tried new things, like a scary new sport, managed performance anxiety and passed a crucial exam, or calmly managed an accident situation.

 Skills that stick with you

 Our scenario-based training puts you in increasingly challenging situations that train you in the same manner as when you ride a bike.
 We layer the information and skill building so that the skills stay in your body for the rest of your life and are stored in your procedural memory (muscle memory).
 You won’t have to think, “What did I learn in that class…?” because your body, your procedural memory, will know what to do...just like riding a bike.

 Is for every person regardless of age, gender, race, or physical or mental ability, to be able to go where they want, when they want, day or night, feeling comfortable and safe moving through their daily lives.

 Thanks to their new confidence, most students report using their verbal skills all the time to do much more than talk their way out of danger.
 They face hard talks with family, negotiate a raise with an intimidating boss, and speak up in ways they wouldn’t have before class.
 And while most students never use their skills to defend themselves physically, the body language and confidence development generated in class becomes a crucial part of your non-physical skills, as well.